Program Year 2021-22

-The 2020 program began on Saturday, September 19, 2020, and will run through Saturday, April 24, 2021.
+The 2021-2022 program will begin on Saturday, September 18, 2021, and will run through Saturday, April 23, 2022.
 Mentors and mentees will meet every couple of weeks, totaling 12 meetings before the end of the period.

 Mentoring Program Structure